 - You get £30 back

 If the horse that you’d bet on had won, you’d have been paid out for both parts of the bet, meaning that you’d have won 25/1 x £10, or £250.
 You’d also get the full £10 of your initial stake back, which would be £10, giving you a payout total of £260.
-The temptation to place an Each-Way bet is obvious, but you can’t lose sight of the fact that your initial stake will be doubled, making the bet far more expensive.
+The temptation to place an Each-Way bet is obvious, but you can’t forget the fact that your initial stake will be doubled, making the bet far more expensive.

 Trends to Watch Out For